 Some things are fundamentally unknowable

 After a brief period where we thought the universe might be relatively simple and mechanistic, it now seems far more complex and strange.
 For all we know, quantum theory and string theory might just be scraping at the first layers of an onion which has thousands of layers.
-But beyond complexity, some things just cannot be know (as far as we can tell).
+But beyond complexity, some things just cannot be known (as far as we can tell).
 The Uncertainty Principle implies that:

 “it is impossible to simultaneously measure the present position while also determining the future motion of a particle”

-Replace the word particle with ‘company’ and you have investing in a nutshell.
+Replace the word particle with ‘company’, and you have investing in a nutshell.
 There is no possible way to know how any of the factors which affect a share price will pan out in the future.
 Not the economy, not the company itself or its market, and definitely not its share price.